cetic/fadi/doc/USERMANAGEMENT.md

 * `uid={username},cn=admin,dc=ldap,dc=cetic,dc=be`
 * `uid={username},ou=developers,dc=ldap,dc=cetic,dc=be`

-where `{username}` will be overwrought by the value the user passes as username in the authentication screen.
-Let's suppose we only have those two templates, when the user david passes his name for authentication, for him to successfully sign on, his entry should be one of the following:
+where `{username}` will be overwritten by the value the user passes as username in the authentication screen.
+Let's suppose we only have those two templates, when the user david passes his name for authentication, for him to successfully sign in, his entry should be one of the following:

 * `uid=david,ou=admins,dc=ldap,dc=cetic,dc=be`
 * `uid=david,ou=developers,dc=ldap,dc=cetic,dc=be`